tylorschafer/mini_shop/readme.md

 ### Rails

 * Implement CRUD functionality for a resource using forms (form_tag or form_for), buttons, and links
-* Use MVC to organize code effectively, limiting the amount of logic included in views
+* Use MVC to organize code effectively, limiting the amount of logic included in views and controllers
 * Create routes for
 * standalone resources
 * nested resources